 ARNO Q. WENIGER, D.D.
-Administrative Vice-President
+President

-The Board of Trustees recognized that the rapidly growing and developing Seminary needed an administrative and business mind to direct and co-ordinate its many affairs and so after careful and prayerful consideration they appointed Dr. Arno Q. Weniger as Administrative Vice-President.
+The installation of Dr. Arno Q. Weniger as President was the feature of the 1961 Fall Convocation.
+After serving a year as Vice President, the Board of Trustees unanimously elected him to the higher office, as the Seminary began its fourth year of operation.
 Although Pastor of a city church which, by its nature and location, demands all that one can give it, yet Dr. Weniger seems to be able somehow to find additional time for this important office.
 Because of his proximity to the Seminary and the splendid relationship existing between it and the Hamilton Square Baptist Church, which he serves as Pastor, the appointment proved to be a wise one.
 Dr. Weniger comes to office well-qualified by experience having been associated with three other seminaries in their direction.
-He has held four previous pastorates: First Baptist Church, Pipestone, Minnesota; First Baptist Church, Bend, Oregon; Mount Pleasant Baptist Church, Vancouver, British Columbia, Canada; Calvary Baptist Church, Salem, Oregon, and now the Hamilton Square Baptist Church for the past nineteen years.
+He has held four previous pastorates: First Baptist Church, Pipestone, Minnesota; First Baptist Church, Bend, Oregon; Mount Pleasant Baptist Church, Vancouver, British Columbia, Canada; Calvary Baptist Church, Salem, Oregon, and now the Hamilton Square Baptist Church for the past twenty-one years.
 He comes from a family of preachers, being the second oldest of five preaching brothers.
 He is a graduate (1928) of what became known as the Northwestern Schools of Minneapolis which later honored him with the degree of Doctor of Divinity, and the Western Conservative Baptist Theological Seminary which conferred upon him the Bachelor of Theology degree in 1939.
 He has held numerous offices in the Conservative Baptist movement including the presidency of the Conservative Baptist Association of America for two years and membership on the Conservative Baptist Home Mission Society Board of Directors.
-Dr. Weniger serves efficiently and sacrificially in his office as Administrative Vice-President without salary.
+Dr. Weniger serves efficiently and sacrificially in his office without salary.